Oxford vs Cambridge for Engineering – Which is Better in 2024?

 Oxford or Cambridge?
 It’s a question that every aspiring Oxbridge student must ask themselves, especially for an Engineering degree.

 The two Oxbridge Universities are world-renowned for their quality and prestige.
 But how do their Engineering courses, Cambridge’s ‘Engineering’ and Oxford’s ‘Engineering Science’, hold up in comparison?
-Ranking as the Top 2 Engineering universities in the UK, it’s safe to say that both courses deliver in the quality you would expect, making the decision all the more difficult.
+Ranking as two of the top five Engineering universities in the UK, it’s safe to say that both courses deliver in the quality you would expect, making the decision all the more difficult.

 Below you will find our comprehensive guide to the key aspects and differences in admission, study and post-graduate prospects for each University.
 Let’s see which one will be best for you.